jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 - What is Unix
 - What is the operating system
 - what is a kernel
+- Is Linux a operating system?
+  No Linux is a kernel.

 What is the Linux Community?
 What is Open Source?

+What is a distribution?
+What is a distribution family?

 #### 1.1 Linux Evolution and Popular Operating Systems Weight: 2